-The Toy Fox Terriers are also exceptionally smart, and even while just few-weeks-old pups, they will easily and quickly get used to living in a home and won’t make a mess and regularly wait to be taken outside to do their thing.
+The Toy Fox Terriers are also exceptionally smart, and even while just a few-weeks-old pups, they will easily and quickly get used to living in a home and won’t make a mess and regularly wait to be taken outside to do their thing.

 But, we do recommend having a dog pad or a dog litter box, just in case.

-Furthermore, dog sports and activities such as obedience are a pure delight for them, and they were actually famous for being amazing circus acrobats and clown assistants.
+Furthermore, dog sports and activities such as obedience are a pure delight for them, and they were famous for being amazing circus acrobats and clown assistants.

 This just shows that their high level of intelligence allows them to pick up on the tricks easily and quickly.